 In a press briefing, state public safety Commissioner James Rovella confirmed that there were 10 passengers and three crew aboard the flight.
 One person on the ground was injured when the bomber struck a hangar that contained de-icing equipment.
 The cause of the crash is currently unknown.
 Audio transmissions between the pilot and air traffic control prior to the crash suggest that there may have been an issue with the number four engine

-Nine-O-Nine, the B-17 bomber involved in yesterday’s tragic crash in Connecticut, was built too late to serve in World War II, but was later rebuilt to resemble the original Nine O Nine, a veteran of the bomber campaign over Europe.
-The aircraft had a long postwar career, including a stint as a target in nuclear tests, before a lengthy rebuilding process restored her to flying condition.
+Nine-O-Nine, the B-17 bomber involved in the tragic crash, was built too late to serve in World War II, but was later rebuilt to resemble the original Nine O Nine, a veteran of the bomber campaign over Europe.
+The aircraft had a long post-war career, including a stint as a target in nuclear tests, before a lengthy rebuilding process restored her to flying condition.
 The bomber did have a close call in 1987, when a landing mishap severely damaged the aircraft.